dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 - pandas
 - plotly

-Limitations: DuckDB makes the most efficient use of available resources and is trivial to set up, but is limited to one node and can run out of resources.
+Advantages: DuckDB makes the most efficient use of available resources and is trivial to set up.

+Limitations: DuckDB is limited to one node and can run out of resources.
 What datasets you can analyze and what queries you can perform thus depends on the hardware you use.

 ##### Getting Started